Come All Ye Faithful

 He doesn't feel like defending his nightly ritual, so he changes the subject by asking me to please sit down at the dining room table and tell him and Mom all about the woman I've fallen in love with and with whom I'm spending the second half of my holiday vacation.

-We are up until almost 2 AM as I share with my parents the full love story that is unfolding in my life.
+We are up until almost 2 AM as I share with my parents the full love story unfolding in my life.
 I have to admit that it is pretty precious to see Dad hanging on my every word as I tell them how this new love entered my life.
 The divinely ordained signature of her and my (our) connection– and the supernatural way in which it came to be– is compelling to most people who hear about it, but my father, whose main desire is to see his children happy and fulfilled, listens as though he is a small boy and I am telling him a fairytale.
-In a way, I am; it's just that this fairytale is not made of magical make-believe, but is instead very real.
+In a way, I am; it's just that this fairytale is not made of magical make-believe but is instead very real.
 It's so real that my father's interest in it is palpable to me, and for the first time in my life I feel an unspoken affirmation from my parents that their oldest kid might just be getting this beloved relationship thing right at last.
 I smile inside, and continue describing the love I feel in my heart for this beautiful woman.
 Dad's last comment before retiring to bed is, "When do we get to meet her?"
 My heart expands like the once shriveled heart of the Grinch as my daddy hugs me goodnight, his excited anticipation evident.
 Mom then hugs me and states matter-of-factly, "She better not hurt you."

-As we all get ready, Dad begins speaking pig latin to Mom, as if he imagines what he's saying is indecipherable to me.
-When I point out that I can in fact understand every word (the same way that I and my three siblings could even when we were little), he begins to talk to me in this childish jargon.
+As we all get ready, Dad begins speaking pig Latin to Mom as if he imagines what he's saying is indecipherable to me.
+When I point out that I can, in fact, understand every word (the same way that I and my three siblings could even when we were little), he begins to talk to me in this childish jargon.
 When he realizes that his conversation is destined to be only a monologue, he turns the conversation back to my mom, who just looks at me and laughs.

 "Etslay o-gay, Née!" he finally exclaims as he holds the front door open with his big monkey grin (the man gets as excited about going to Mass as toddlers do about waking on Christmas morning).
 Mom laughs harder.
-I look at her with that same "Stop encouraging him" look I've thrown her way a million times in my life, and I begin counting down the days left for me to be holiday-hostaged with the Griswolds.
+I look at her with that same "Stop encouraging him" look I've thrown her way a million times in my life, and I begin counting down the days left for me to be holiday-hostage with the Griswolds.

 As we drive through Kansas City, I'm jolted onto nostalgia lane when Dad, catching sight of St. Pius High School, begins to reminisce about my baby brother's achievement as the first quarterback to take the St. Mary's Trojans to a winning season since our Uncle Steve played for St. Mary's 22 years earlier.
 Dad is deeply excited about this triumph, and I sit in the backseat amazed at the things that inspire fatherly pride.
 As I wonder how much weight this accomplishment actually holds for my little brother, Dad looks to the St. Pius football field, raises his fist to the sky, and yells, "My son beat your ass on your own home turf 20 years ago.
 Take that, Pius!"